Easy Ways to Limit Sugar in Your Toddler’s Diet

-By this age, your toddler has enjoyed many firsts, most likely including his first sweet treat or two.
-While a little dessert from time to time is OK, it’s important to limit your child’s sweets to reduce his risk of tooth decay.
-Don’t get us wrong, a treat every now and then is fine, and you shouldn’t feel like you have to get rid of it completely.
+While a little dessert from time to time is OK, it’s important to limit your child’s sweets to reduce their risk of heart disease and tooth decay.
+Don’t get us wrong, a treat every now and then is fine, and you shouldn’t feel like you have to get rid of sugar completely.
 The thing is, it’s not just the typical “treats” that are packing in the sugar.
 That’s why we’re uncovering the sneaky places sugar hides and how to reduce your child’s intake.

 Sugar can hide in foods, drinks and snacks where you’d least expect to find it.
-Since the American Heart Association recommends that kids ages 2 to 18 limit added sugar to 6 teaspoons (or 25 grams) per day, it’s important for parents to become “sugar savvy” and learn how to detect the secret spots where sugar likes to hide in toddler snacks.
+Since the American Heart Association recommends that kids ages 2 to 18 limit added sugar to 6 teaspoons (or 25 grams) per day, it’s important to learn how to detect the secret spots where sugar likes to hide in toddler snacks.

-One of the sneakiest sugar tricks is fruit snacks—which are neither fruit nor snacks.
-With one small pack containing half of a child’s recommended sugar intake for the day, they’re less snack and more dessert.
+One of the sneakiest sugar tricks is fruit snacks.
+With one small pack of fruit snacks containing half of a child’s recommended sugar intake for the day, they’re less snack and more dessert.

 Other sneaky sugary foods include: